joeyespo/ghost-heroku-kit/README.md

 accidentally committing anything.

-A few quirks
+Known Issues
 ------------

-- Using a database other than Postgres will require a change to `config.js` until [knex accepts general connection strings][connection-string].
+Using a database other than Postgres will require a change to `config.js` until [knex accepts general connection strings][connection-string].

-- Ghost currently requires you to set the public `url`.
+Ghost currently requires you to set the public `url`.
 Because of this, you can't use the Heroku button or [PR apps][] without explicitly setting the `SITE_URL` environment variable.

-- Heroku doesn't take `app.json` into account when using `heroku create`.
+Heroku doesn't take `app.json` into account when using `heroku create`.
 Once it does, you'll be able to use that instead of deciding between the Deploy button and configuring your app manually.

 Support Ghost!